ishimi8/ishimi8.github.io/projects/project-2.md

 ```

-You can learn more at this website which shows a more in-depth explanation of conversions https://www.tutorialspoint.com/how-to-convert-decimal-to-hexadecimal.
+You can learn more here:  https://github.com/ishimi8/ToHexadecimal/blob/main/PrintHex.java